 Firstly, it’s kind of a rare designation.
 Of the 5,033 banks in the U.S., fewer than 3% are designated CDFIs.

 In the early days at Quontic, our CDFI designation also helped us land on a company mission: to serve the underbanked.
 In fact, we functioned more-or-less as a CDFI without even knowing what one was—meaning, we were lending to a diverse group of low-income families, immigrants, small business owners, and others who are underbanked.
-And, in order to accommodate their unique financial needs, we were creating adaptive loan products, like our Community Development Loan, just for those borrowers.
+And, in order to accommodate their unique financial needs, we were creating adaptive loan products, like our Non-Traditional Mortgage, just for those borrowers.

 We’re proud that our lending practices are still adaptive, and that our organization was founded upon a mission to break the system for financial empowerment.